-Unless otherwise specified in a prospectus supplement, we plan to invest the net proceeds from the sale of our common stock pursuant to this prospectus and any accompanying prospectus supplement in portfolio companies in accordance with our investment objective and strategies described in this prospectus.
-We will also use a portion of any such net proceeds to pay operating expenses, and other expenses such as due diligence expenses relating to potential new investments.
-We anticipate that substantially all of the net proceeds of any such offering will be used for the above purposes within six to 12 months, depending on the availability of investment opportunities that are consistent with our investment objectives and market conditions, except for such amounts as may be retained for purposes of funding our ongoing operations subsequent to the completion of such offering.
-Each supplement to this prospectus relating to an offering will more fully identify the use of the proceeds from such offering.
+Our net proceeds from this offering will be approximately \$[], assuming a public offering price of \$[] per share.
+We plan to invest the net proceeds of this offering in accordance with our investment objective and strategies described in this prospectus.
+We will also pay operating expenses, and may pay other expenses such as due diligence expenses of potential new investments, from net proceeds.
+We anticipate that substantially all of the net proceeds of this offering will be used for the above purposes within six to 12 months, depending on the availability of investment opportunities that are consistent with our investment objectives and other market conditions, except for such amounts as may be retained for purposes of funding our ongoing operations subsequent to the completion of this offering.
+Pending such investments, we will invest the net proceeds primarily in cash, cash equivalents, U.S. government securities and other high-quality debt investments that mature in one year or less from the date of investment.
+The management fee payable by us will not be reduced while our assets are invested in such temporary investments.
 See "Use of Proceeds."